-Chris Green joins the faculty at PTS in July 2012, after having served previously as church planter and lead pastor of Divine Life Church in Oklahoma City (from 2003-2012) and as a full-time and adjunct professor of theology at several universities, including Southwestern Christian University Graduate School (Bethany, OK), Mid-American University (Oklahoma City), and Oral Roberst University (Tulsa), where he won a teacher of the year award in 2009.
-He has just completed the writing of his Ph.D. thesis, outlining a
+Chris Green joined the faculty at PTS in 2012, after having taught previously at several universities, Southwestern Christian including University (Bethany, OK).
+Mid-American University (Oklahoma City), and Oral Roberts University (Tulsa), where he won a teacher of the year award in 2009.
+In early 2002, Chris and his wife, Julie, were part in planting Divine Life Church in Oklahoma City, where they served on the pastoral leadership team until moving to Clevleand.